apache/flink/docs/dev/libs/gelly/index.md

 Running Gelly Examples
 ----------------------

-The Gelly library and examples jars are [provided](https://flink.apache.org/downloads.html "Apache Flink: Downloads") in the Flink distribution at **opt/lib/gelly** (for versions older than Flink 1.2 these can be manually downloaded from [Maven Central](http://search.maven.org/#search|ga|1|flink%20gelly).
+The Gelly library and examples jars are provided in the [Flink distribution](https://flink.apache.org/downloads.html "Apache Flink: Downloads") in the folder **opt/lib/gelly** (for versions older than Flink 1.2 these can be manually downloaded from [Maven Central](http://search.maven.org/#search|ga|1|flink%20gelly).

 To run the Gelly examples the **flink-gelly** (for Java) or **flink-gelly-scala** (for Scala) jar must be copied to